groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-02-16-zip-archive-indexing-is-improved-in-groupdocs.search-for-java-19.2/index.md

 url: /2019/02/16/zip-archive-indexing-is-improved-in-groupdocs.search-for-java-19.2/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Search for Java']
-categories: ['GroupDocs.Search for Java', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for Java](http://blog.groupdocs.com/wp-content/uploads/sites/4/2018/10/groupdocs.search-for-java-90x90.png)](https://products.groupdocs.com/search/java)We are pleased to announce the monthly release of GroupDocs.Search for Java 19.2.
 Improvements such as indexing of a ZIP archive inside other ZIP and escape of special characters in search queries are introduced.
 Please check GroupDocs.Search for Java 19.2 [release notes](https://docs.groupdocs.com/display/searchjava/GroupDocs.Search+for+java+19.2+Release+Notes) for further reference.
 We would recommend you to download and integrate latest version of the API.